Intergenerational Fairness Day

-The Intergenerational Fairness Day (IFD) is celebrated annually on 16 November and was proclaimed as a worldwide day of action by an international network of non-partisan organisations that exist to protect the rights of younger and future generations.
-According to the organising network, the day was created with the goal of being recognised by the United Nations as an official international day.
-The UN observes various days to commemorate efforts in favour of human rights, climate, or youth (e.g., World Children's Day – 20 November, Human Rights Day – 10 December, International Women's Day – 8 March, World Water Day – 22 March, etc.).
+The Intergenerational Fairness Day (IFD) is observed annually on 16 November as a day dedicated to reflection and public discussion on fairness between present, younger, and future generations.
+It is coordinated by an international network of non-partisan civil society organisations focused on long-term governance and the rights and interests of future generations.

+The day was first observed in 2023 and initially emerged from efforts to promote international recognition of intergenerational fairness, including advocacy for the establishment of an official United Nations international day related to future generations.
+While the United Nations observes numerous international days related to human rights, sustainability, youth, and social justice (such as World Children's Day – 20 November, Human Rights Day – 10 December, International Women's Day – 8 March, World Water Day – 22 March, etc.).